 It’s your job as a teacher to make sure that each lesson finishes as a hit instead of a hit on your approval rating.

 But worry not!
-Follow the 7 pro tips below and your students and their parents will certainly book you again and again.
+Follow the 7 pro-tips below when you teach kids online — and your students and their parents will certainly book you again and again.

-- What’s So Challenging About Teaching English Online to Kids?
+- What's So Challenging About Teaching English to Kids Online?

-- The Key to Online Teaching is Student Engagement
+- The Key to Online Lessons is Student Engagement

 - 1. Show Up a Professional

 - 2. Prepare Your Classroom

 - 5. Effectively Use Your Voice and Gestures